When Does Food Get Spoiled

 Are Spoiled Foods Harmful?

 Consumption of spoiled food can cause mild to severe health issues.
-According to World Health Organization (WHO)Opens in a new tab., there are more than 200 kinds of foodborne diseases that are caused by the contamination of food by bacteria, germs, and chemicals.
+According to World Health Organization (WHO), there are more than 200 kinds of foodborne diseases that are caused by the contamination of food by bacteria, germs, and chemicals.
 Certainly, not all of these are caused by spoiled food, but some are.

 Spoiled food can cause stomach upset, irregularities in bowel movement, and other gastrointestinal issues.
 While occasional consumption can cause only mild health issues, continuous consumption can prove to be fatal at times.
 A noted example is Botulism caused by bacteria found in canned foods.